Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 “This outfit musta spoiled me,” Firth grumbled, raising his arm so Specialist Deacon could take a blood sample.
 He couldn’t resist being his usual caveman-jocular self, though.
 He flexed his arm hugely and smirked, “Like it, lil’ lady?
 It’s bigger.”

 Deacon had been Firth’s tech from the start, and she was entirely used to his ways.
-Anybody who understood how Firth’s mind worked could see the enormous---and totally platonic---respect he had for her.
+Anybody who understood how Firth’s mind worked could see the enormous - and totally platonic - respect he had for her.
 “Somehow I doubt Freya would approve,” she commented, wiping his arm with antiseptic.
 He twisted his wrist with a quiet grunt and flexed harder.

 “Says who?
 Just ‘cuz we’re steady don’t mean nothin’ these days.”